karatsu image stripe.jpg

 Day 5

-Today we visit the home, garden and studio of local potter Masahito Minamimori.
+This morning we visit the home, garden and studio of local potter Masahito Minamimori.
 Minamimori-san did not follow a traditional path into the world of Karatsu ware.
 He became fascinated by it later in life, retired from his job and built himself a kiln and pottery studio.
 His work is rustic, simple and beautiful.
 His curiosity provides the motivation for his pottery.
 Minamimori-san also takes great pride in his gardens and grows flowers for local ikebana artisans.

 For lunch we’ll visit ‘Karatsu Burger’.
-Nestled inside a pine forest , the Karatsu burger is consistently rated as one of the best in Japan.
+Nestled inside a pine forest, the Karatsu burger is consistently rated as one of the best in Japan.
 This magnificent forest of black pines dates from the 17th Century, when the first lord of the Karatsu domain, Terazawa Hirotaka, planted black pines along the dunes as protection against wind and tides.

 We’ll wander through the pine forest back to your hotel and you’ll have the rest of the day free to relax and explore Karatsu on your own.